Bear’s Adjustable Bed is a great option for those looking for an adjustable bed but wouldn’t mind some additional features.

 This review will go over the main highlights of the adjustable bed and the key takeaways consumers should know before making a purchasing decision.

 Height: The legs have pinholes so people can adjust the height from 6” to 10”

 Weight Capacity: 700 pounds total, including the mattress.
 For reference: Queen size Bear mattress is 70 pounds

 Featured Material: Steel

-Compatible Mattresses: Nearly all foam mattresses will work (as will some innerspring) just make sure to check that your mattress works with an adjustable bed.
-There is no maximum thickness; for reference, a Queen-size Bear mattress is 10” thick.
+Compatible Mattresses: Nearly all foam mattresses will work (as will some innerspring) but people should be sure to check that their mattress works with an adjustable bed.
+There is no set maximum thickness; for reference, a Queen-size Bear mattress is 10” thick.

 Warranty: They offer a 1-3-25 warranty – here is how it breaks down: